InfamousMusicify/Flying-Raijin/README.md

 **Become Minato Namikaze!**
 (Teleport to your Trident!
 Summon your Trident!)

+### Check the advancments menu for crafting and useage in game

 ## [🔗Download🔗](https://github.com/InfamousMusicify/Flying-Raijin/blob/master/Downloads.md) - [🔗Textures🔗](https://github.com/InfamousMusicify/InHaus-Textures/blob/master/Downloads.md)

 **Crafting/Useage:**
-_**1:** Put an Eye of Ender and a NameTag in a crafting grid to create Chakra. (it will be a book of knowledge until you click it.)
-Throw your trident on the ground and right click it with the Chakra._
+_**1:** Throw an Ender Eye, NameTag and Trident on an enchanting table,_
 *__The Trident will be endowed with Raijin.__   You will recieve a Raijin and a Kuchiyose Item.*

 _**2:** Throw the Trident and right click "Raijin" to Teleport to your Trident.
 Right click "Kuchiyose" to summon your trident._
+Sneak while using Kuchiyose to summon items with your trident!

 **Spare Raijin Items Crafting:** Put an Ender Pearl and Nametag in a crafting grid to craft a spare Raijin/Kuchiyose.

-**Raijin Secondary Abilities:**
-Sneak while using Kuchiyose to summon items with your trident!

-### Check the advancments menu for crafting and useage in game
 __You Can Rename and Enchant your Raijin Trident before and after its been Raijinified.__
 __Throw a Raijin trident on top of a grindstone to remove Raijin.__